-Moody's "Aaa" S&P "AAA"
+S&P "AAA"

-In the opinion of Bond Counsel, interest on the Bonds is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions, subject to the condition described in "TAX MATTERS" herein.
-Interest on the Bonds is not treated as an item of tax preference under Section 57 of the Code for purposes of the individual and corporate alternative minimum taxes.
-However, under the Internal Revenue Code of 1986, as amended, interest on the Bonds may be subject to certain other taxes affecting corporate holders of the Bonds.
-In addition, under existing statutes, interest on the Bonds is exempt from personal and corporate income taxes imposed by The State of Delaware.
+In the opinion of Bond Counsel, interest on the Bonds (as defined herein) is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions, subject to the condition described in "TAX MATTERS" herein and interest on the Bonds is not treated as an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended (the "Code"), for purposes of the federal alternative minimum tax.
+In addition, under existing statutes, interest on the Bonds is exempt from personal and corporate income taxes imposed by The State of Delaware (the "State" or "Delaware").
 For a more complete discussion, see "TAX MATTERS" herein.

-THE STATE OF DELAWARE \$225,000,000 General Obligation Bonds, Series 2017
+THE STATE OF DELAWARE \$300,000,000

+General Obligation Bonds, Series 2020A

-Dated: Date of Issuance
+Dated: Date of Issuance Due: January 1 as shown on

-Due: March 1 as shown on the Inside Front Cover
+the Inside Front Cover

-The Bonds consist of The State of Delaware's (the "State") \$225,000,000 General Obligation Bonds, Series 2017 (the "2017 Bonds" or the "Bonds").
+The Bonds consist of the State's \$300,000,000 General Obligation Bonds, Series 2020A (the "2020A Bonds" or the "Bonds").
 The Bonds are general obligations of the State and the full faith and credit of the State will be pledged for the payment of the principal of and interest on the Bonds.

-Interest on the Bonds is payable semiannually on March 1 and September 1 of each year commencing September 1, 2017.
+Interest on the Bonds is payable semiannually on January 1 and July 1 of each year commencing July 1, 2020.

-The Bonds maturing on or after March 1, 2028 are subject to redemption at the option of the State on or after March 1, 2027, and prior to maturity, in whole or in part at any time and from time to time, in any order of maturity and interest rate selected by the State (and within a maturity and interest rate by lot) at 100% of the principal amount of the Bonds to be redeemed, plus interest accrued and unpaid to the redemption date.
+The Bonds maturing on or after January 1, 2031 are subject to redemption at the option of the State on or after January 1, 2030, and prior to maturity, in whole or in part at any time and from time to time, in any order of maturity and interest rate selected by the State (and within a maturity and interest rate by lot) at 100% of the principal amount of the Bonds to be redeemed, plus interest accrued and unpaid to the redemption date.

 The Bonds will be issued in book-entry form as fully registered bonds in denominations of \$1,000 and integral multiples thereof.
 The investor will not receive physical delivery of Bond certificates.
-Principal and interest payments on the Bonds will be paid to The Depository Trust Company or its nominee as record owner of the Bonds and investors should look for payment to the institution from which their 2017 Bonds were purchased.
+Principal and interest payments on the Bonds will be paid to The Depository Trust Company ("DTC") or its nominee as record owner of the Bonds and investors should look for payment to the institution from which their Bonds were purchased.

-The Bonds are offered when, as and if issued and received by the Underwriters (as defined hereafter) subject to prior sale, to withdrawal or modification of the offer without notice, and subject to the approving legal opinion of Saul Ewing LLP, Bond Counsel, Wilmington, Delaware, and certain other conditions.
-It is expected that the Bonds will be available through the facilities of The Depository Trust Company for delivery in New York, New York, on or about March 9, 2017.
+The Bonds are offered when, as and if issued and received by the Underwriters (as defined hereafter) subject to prior sale, to withdrawal or modification of the offer without notice, and subject to the approving legal opinion of Saul Ewing Arnstein & Lehr LLP, Bond Counsel, Wilmington, Delaware, and certain other conditions.
+It is expected that the 2020A Bonds will be available through the facilities of DTC for delivery in New York, New York, on or about January 30, 2020.